Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 described here :ref:`partition_uuids`.

-The Shell exports a child interface UUID which is used for the compatibility check when loading user compiled xclbin over the User partition as part of DFX.
+The Shell exports a child interface UUID which is used for the compatibility check when loading the user compiled xclbin over the User partition as part of DFX.
 When a user requests loading of a specific xclbin, the xrt-mgmt driver reads the parent interface UUID specified in the xclbin and matches it with the child interface UUID exported by the Shell to determine if the xclbin is compatible with the Shell.
 If the match fails loading of xclbin is denied.

 xclbin loading is requested using ICAP_DOWNLOAD_AXLF ioctl command.
-When loading xclbin, xrt-mgmt driver performs the following *logical* operations:
+When loading a xclbin, xrt-mgmt driver performs the following *logical* operations:

 1. Copy xclbin from user to kernel memory
 2. Sanity check the xclbin contents